 For the first half of its two-hundred-year history, Columbia Seminary was located in its namesake city, Columbia South Carolina.
 We will deeply engage Columbia’s history on Sunday afternoon, October 20, 2019 on the grounds of its one-time home, the Roberts Mills House.
 “To Count our Days: To Celebrate Our Stories” will feature a stimulating lecture from Columbia Seminary professor emeritus, Dr. Erskine Clarke, followed by a worship service featuring a mass choir and talented local musicians.
 There will then be a dinner on the grounds featuring recipes from regional Presbyterian church cookbooks.
 Tours of the Robert Mills house and Woodrow Wilson’s boyhood home and museum will also be available.

 This event is a great way for Presbyterians to connect more deeply with our rich history so we can leave hopeful for a bright future!
 The event is free, but dinner is $20 for adults, and free for children 12 and under.
-Your RSVP is requested by October 10.
 You can purchase your meal tickets in the link below.

 Two additional invitations: